UsbCANConverter-UCCbasic/uCCBViewer/README.md

 UCCBViewer is java software project for monitoring filtering and sending CAN frames.
 Program works with UsbCANConverterBasic.
 This project uses java UCCBlib for comunication.
 #Build
 Whole project can be imported to netbeans.
+To merge output to one file, change all lib jar to zip.
+Copy all expect META-INF.
+Extract uCCBViewer.zip.
+Remove Class-Path and XComment lines from MANIFEST.MF from META-INF folder.
+Zip it.
+Rename to jar.
 #Usage
 Program runs on Windows,Linux,MacOS.
 #License